 - The electronic copy of the thesis in PDF format.
 The name of the electronic file must have the author’s name;

 - A licence which permits the publishing of the electronic thesis in the Tallinn University Academic Library repository ETERA.
-Please do not include the licence into your thesis file, add it as a separate document to the container;
+Please do not include the licence into your thesis file, add it as a separate document to the container.

-The container must be digitally signed by your supervisor, this confirms that your thesis is ready to be submitted.
+The container must be digitally signed by you and your supervisor, this confirms that your thesis is ready to be submitted.
 If you do not have a valid ID card and cannot create and sign the container, ask your supervisor to create and sign it.